lsst-dm/scipi_docs_prototype/processccd.rst

 Subtasks
 --------

--	``isr`` -  target=IsrTask - Task to perform instrumental signature removal or load a post-ISR image; the steps in ISR are to:
+-	``isr`` -  default=IsrTask - Task to perform instrumental signature removal or load a post-ISR image; the steps in ISR are to:

 	- assemble raw amplifier images into an exposure with image, variance and mask planes
 	- perform bias subtraction, flat fielding, etc.
 	- mask known bad pixels
 	- provide a preliminary WCS

--	``charImage`` - target=CharacterizeImageTask - Task to characterize a science exposure, the steps of image characterization are to:
+-	``charImage`` - default=CharacterizeImageTask - Task to characterize a science exposure, the steps of image characterization are to:

 	- detect sources, usually at high S/N
 	- estimate the background, which is subtracted from the image and returned as field "background"